flaniyanjr/Airport-Interview-Project/Felix- README.md

 - Here I formatted the date and the titles for each column of data

 ### src/components/AircraftList.js
 - First I created an array of all of the aircraft types, then created a unique array of types in order to filter out duplicates.
-(Even though I knew that, as the project README states, there was only 1 type of aircraft, I still included this code to show how to get a list of all aircraft types in case there were multiple)
+(Even though I knew that, as the project README states, there was only 1 type of aircraft, I still included this code to show how to get a list of all aircraft types for a scenario where there are multiple)
 - I then wrote code that calculated the total number of seconds for each flight in the rotation list and divided that by the total number of seconds in a day in order to calculate the utilisation percentage of the aircraft.

 ### src/components/RotationList.js